 Texturing through time: from miniatures to Mari

 Much like light, texture governs the way we interact with the world around us.
 It literally grounds our real-world experience: if we can touch and feel something, the physical connection tells our brain that what we’re experiencing is real.
+Likewise, texture contains much-needed information crucial to our everyday lives.
+We can anticipate if an object is hot, rough, cool or smooth just by a simple glance at its surface, and react accordingly.

-Since the advent of film, it’s been important for filmmakers to use texture in a way that mimics reality to convince audiences that what they’re seeing is similarly real—particularly if the shot, scene or asset in question is fantastical or otherworldly.
+Since the advent of film, it’s been important for filmmakers to use texture in a way that mimics reality to convince audiences that what they’re seeing is similarly real — particularly if the shot, scene or asset in question is fantastical or otherworldly.
 If the textures look unnatural and do not sync up to our expectations, the whole thing falls apart.

 From pre-CG miniatures to the dawn of digital content creation apps like Mari, scroll for a trip through texturing and time.